-So save yourself some time and money by checking out my #1 recommendation below…
+Luckily, you can save yourself some time and money by checking out my #1 recommendation below…

-My Favorite Caffeine Pill for Running:
+My Favorite Caffeine Pill for Running: Performance Lab Stim

 - Keep your body optimally fueled – Stim contains B-Vitamins in the exact amounts that caffeine has shown to deplete them, keeping your body refreshed with nutrients.